nnikandros/JavaScript-notes/JS-Algorithms-and-Datastruct/JS-Algorthims-notes.md

 ## Use \* to import everything from a module

 Suppose you have a file and you wish to import all of its contents into the current file.
-This can be done with the import _ as syntax.
-Here's an example where the contents of a file named math_functions.js are imported into a file in the same directory: import _ as myMathModule from "./math_functions.js";
+This can be done with the `import * as syntax`.
+Here's an example where the contents of a file named math_functions.js are imported into a file in the same directory:
+`import * as myMathModule from "./math_functions.js";`

 The above import statement will create an object called myMathModule.
 This is just a variable name, you can name it anything.
 The object will contain all of the exports from math_functions.js in it, so you can access the functions like you would any other object property.